szemenyeim/RoboCupVision/README.md

 You can download the datasets used for training and finetuning from [our website](http://deeplearning.iit.bme.hu/ROBOSeg/).

 If you do not want to train your own models, just use our pretrained models, which you can download from [here](http://deeplearning.iit.bme.hu/ROBOSeg/checkpoints.zip).
-Extract them into the &quot;pth&quot; folder.
+Extract them into the &quot;checkpoints&quot; folder.

 ## 3.Training a segmentation network